 San Francisco and Blue Rivers E. coli Reduction Project

-This project, funded by the Arizona Department of Environmental Quality, will work to reduce the sediment and E. coli impairment on these rivers.
-This project will slow sediment, which carries E. coli by installing small, one-rock check dams with native plants on the landscape above the rivers.
-We also plan to engage the community through volunteer clean-up events, promoting the installation of two restrooms, and install do-not-litter signage at high recreation sites.
-We hope through this project, that the Blue and San Francisco Rivers can be a cleaner, and more beautiful place for our community to enjoy.
+This project, funded by the Arizona Department of Environmental Quality, will work to reduce E. coli impairment on these rivers.
+This project will engage the community through volunteer clean-up events, promote the installation of three restrooms, and install “do not litter” signage at high recreation sites.
+We hope that through this project, the Blue and San Francisco Rivers can be a cleaner, and more beautiful place for our community to enjoy.